 Consumer debt is our debt.
 And we, the people, have a lot of it – it’s record-breaking in fact.
-In May of 2018, U.S. consumer debt was projected to exceed $4 trillion by the end of 2018[i].
+In May of 2018, U.S. consumer debt was projected to exceed $16.5 trillion in 2022.¹

 That’s a lot of zeros.
 So, in case you’re wondering, what makes up consumer debt?

 Consumer debt consists of credit card debt and non-revolving loans – like automobile financing or a student loan.
 (Mortgages aren’t considered consumer debt – they’re classified under real estate investments.)

 So, how did we get buried under all this debt?

 There are a few reasons consumer debt is so high – some of them not entirely in our control.

 The rise of student loan debt: Much consumer debt consists of school loans.
 During the recession, many Americans returned to school to re-train or to pursue graduate degrees to increase their competitiveness in a tough job market.

 Auto loan rates: The number of auto loans has skyrocketed due to attractive interest rates.
 After the recession, the federal government lowered interest rates to spur spending and help lift the country out of the recession.
 Americans responded by financing more automobiles, which added to the consumer debt total.

 Is all this consumer debt a bad thing?

 Not all consumer debt is bad debt.
 And there are ways that it helps the economy – both personal and shared.
 A student loan for example – particularly a government-backed student loan – can offer a borrower a low-interest rate, deferred repayment, and of course, the benefit of gaining a higher education which may bring a higher salary.
 A college graduate earns 56 percent more than a high school graduate over their lifetime, according to the Economic Policy Institute.
 So, getting a student loan may make good economic sense.